dlunizg/dlunizg.github.io/labs/lab4EN.md

 _{x_{j}}^{(i,k)})^{2}}{2\sigma _{x_{j}}^{(i,k)2}}}
 $$

-Usually $$K$$ is set to 1 to reduce the amount of sampling, provided that the size of the minibatch is at least 100.
+Usually, $$K$$ is set to 1 to reduce the amount of sampling, provided that the size of the minibatch is at least 100.
 The final expressions for the two components now give us the ultimate goal function for one input pattern.
 The average value for all input samples $$\mathbf x ^ {(i)}$$ is optimized!
-It is still necessary to slightly modify the structure of the network to allow backproapagation into the encoder layers.
-It is necessary to transform the stochastic neuronss $$\mathbf z$$ into deterministic neurons with the stochastic attachment (the noise generator ε with the normal distribution $$N(0,1)$$).
+It is still necessary to slightly modify the structure of the network to allow backpropagation into the encoder layers.
+It is necessary to transform the stochastic neurons $$\mathbf z$$ into deterministic neurons with the stochastic attachment (the noise generator ε with the normal distribution $$N(0,1)$$).

 <div class="fig figcenter fighighlight">
   <img src="/assets/lab4/VAE_enc_dec2.svg" width="100%">